braze-inc/braze-docs/_docs/_help/release_notes/2018/march.md

 ---
 # March 2018

-## Link Templates
+## Link templates

 You can now [create templates that append parameters][91] or pre-append URI's to all links in an email message.
 Want to append Google Analytics query parameters to all links?
 Go for it!

-## Universal APNs Certificates for Development Builds
+## Universal apns certificates for development builds

 You can now [configure your APNs certificate][90] to be used for your development environment.